NVC Vet Advisory Committee

 Chairperson Veterinary Advisory Committee - BVSc (Hons)

-Dr Alex has over fifteen years of veterinary experience, studying Veterinary Science at Melbourne University and graduating in 1998.
-Alex has spent time practicing veterinary medicine in both Australia and overseas and has experience in both large and small animal medicine.
-Alex was the Lead Veterinarian and Practice Owner at Brunswick Central Veterinary Clinic in Melbourne for 8 years, establishing the clinic from the first day of operation into a multiple million-dollar operation.
-Dr Alex is now leading the Operations team of NVC with a key focus on excellence in standards of care and client service.
-Dr Alex is passionate about her team supporting the veterinary clinics and empowering them to deliver veterinary excellence.
+Dr Alex has over fifteen years of veterinary experience, practicing veterinary medicine in both Australia and overseas and has experience in both large and small animal medicine.
+Alex was previously the Lead Veterinarian and Practice Owner at Brunswick Central Veterinary Clinic in Melbourne, establishing the clinic into a multiple million-dollar operation.

 Committee Member - BVSc